… or why u not work !?

 I usually remove chips from their respective sockets before cleaning … and surely I did it this time too … however, I had to remove all sockets instead of chips only.
 Here is why …

-Next step was to get video signal through monitor output.
+The next step was to get a video signal through monitor output.

-I was assuming that video output quality will be much better.
+I was assuming that the video output quality will be much better.

 The only output I’ve got was a distorted mess on the screen.

-It turned out that on rev.3 mainboards, very often transistors are soldered on in a wrong way (emitter and collector swapped).
+It turned out that on rev.3 mainboards, very often transistors are soldered on in the wrong way (emitter and collector swapped).

-Looks like guys in Amstrad had a lot of transistor suppliers and got kinda lost in it :D
+Looks like guys in Amstrad had a lot of transistor suppliers and got kinda lost in it 😀

-Here is an example of properly resoldered TR4.
+Here is an example of a properly resoldered TR4.

 After this operation composite signal started to work again but to my surprise(again), it wasn’t much better than a blurry RF that I’ve already tested.
 According to smart guys from internetz this poor quality of the composite output is caused by at least three factors.

-First is an old inductor (L2) circuit, the second is audio interfering with composite signal and third (ghosting) is a lack of new LC filter near TEA2000 encoder.
+The first is an old inductor (L2) circuit, the second is audio interfering with the composite signal, and the third (ghosting) is a lack of a new LC filter near the TEA2000 encoder.

 An old inductor circuit can be easily turned off by simply removing a ceramic capacitor C3.

-I've skipped creating new LC circuit simply because I didn't have 15mH inductor on a shelf.
+I skipped creating a new LC circuit simply because I didn’t have a 15mH inductor on a shelf.
 However, after these two simple mods, the screen started to look way better.
 Keep in mind that it still can be improved.

-Keyboard was in a very good shape but a bit "buggy" lol
+The keyboard was in very good shape but a bit “buggy” lol

-Aaaand that's it.
-After few hours of work I've got a beautiful Grey ZX Spectrum 128k +2
+Aaaand that’s it.
+After a few hours of work, I’ve got a beautiful Grey ZX Spectrum 128k +2

 Here is how it works with Lothareks Divide2k14